 This announcement is all about providing financial support to ensure that the works can be carried out swiftly.
 If the hon.
 Gentleman has specific points about Birmingham City Council, I will certainly look into them, and if I need to add anything else, I will certainly do so.

 Right hon. and hon.
-Members will be aware that I updated the House by way of written ministerial statement, as promised, on our investigations into the failure of a fire door at Grenfell Tower.
+Members will be aware that I updated the House by way of a written statement, as promised, on our investigations into the failure of a fire door at Grenfell Tower.
 To reiterate, our independent expert panel has said that the risk to public safety remains low.
 However, we have informed the manufacturer’s customers about the performance issues with such doors and have advised building owners about the action that they should take.
 My Department will continue to work with the sector to consider what further support building owners may need to address any issues quickly.

 We also need to improve building safety and rebuild public confidence in the system, and issues have been raised about the need to listen to residents and understand the experiences of people in living social housing, which is why we will shortly bring forward a social housing Green Paper to look at how well social housing is serving those who depend on it.